Duration: Two years full-time or three years part-time

 This programme will enable you to take up opportunities in interior, exhibition and graphic design industries.
 These options include self-employment and fee-earning opportunities.

 Students are required to have a range of drawing equipment such as adjustable set-square and scale ruler, drawing pens and pencils, paints, marker pens, crayons, masking tape, glue, scissors etc.

 You will also require portfolio / presentation folders, sketchbooks and a range of papers.

-You may wish to utilise your own laptop so investment in current design software will be essential.
+If you wish to utilise your own laptop for design work, investment in current design software will be essential.

 There may also be additional costs for educational visits / trips.